celery/celery/docs/userguide/tasks.rst

     The task decorator is available on your :class:`@Celery` application instance, if you don't know what this is then please read :ref:`first-steps`.

-    If you're using Django or are still using the "old" module based Celery API, then you can import the task decorator like this:
+    If you're using Django (see :ref:`django-first-steps`), or you're the author of a library then you probably want to use the :func:`@shared_task` decorator:

     .. code-block:: python

-        from celery import task
+        from celery import shared_task

-        @task
+        @shared_task
         def add(x, y):
             return x + y